rajrpatel62499/scrapping/README.md

  - make question object of our db shape and store it to database.

 # How To Run
-- install latest nodejs in your machine. 😶
+- install node modules to your project by `npm install`. 😶
 - run `npm run start` in the current folder of the project. 😎
 - Enjoy Scrapping 😁🥳